xdobry/c64-basic-langium-vsc/README.md

 # Incompatibilities to C64 Basic

+I tried that the compiler produces code that behavious same as possible as original basic 64 interpereter without the limitations of c64 basic.

 Integer and float variables uses 64-bit numbers.
 There are no limitiation on string and array dimension length.
+The whole variable name is siginificant (not only 2 characters as in c64 basic).

 The mathematical expression are also computed directly on integer numbers if 2 operand are also integer.
+For loops can use integer variables.
+If you want to compile the program to x86 you may use more integer variables.
+But this will not run on original c64.

 For-Next loop might work differently for special cases.
 Following code will work on original c64 basic but will not compile with this compiler